aatls/joutube/README.md

 Joutube is a video platform that allow it's users to mix 2 youtube videos together to create a new holistic video experience.
 The mixing happens by selecting one video for visuals and other for audio.
 The creations are saved to a database for other users amusement.

-### Primary features
+### Implemented features

+- User profiles
-- Video creating and saving
+- Video creation and saving
 - Video playback
 - View count
-- Video commenting
-- Chat
 - Primitive video search
-- Primitive suggestion algorithm
+- Primitive home page
 - Primitive UI

 ### Possible features

-- User login
 - User profile pages
+- Video editing
+- Video fullscreen support
-- Video likes
+- Video commenting
+- Chat
 - Advanced video search
 - Advanced recommendation algorithm
 - Enjoyable UI